Bishal-Saha001/what-the-movies-and-books-have-in-common/README.md

-# Perception of literature and cinematography according to NLP:
+# Perception of literature and cinematography according to NLP
-## Movies move you in their space.
-Books move to yous.

 According to Global English Editing, India, Thailand, and China are the countries with best reading habits in 2018, spending on reading between 8:00 and 10:42 hours per week.
 The U.S., with **5:42 hours**, is in 22nd position. **37% of American adults** with a high school degree or less and **7% of college graduates** have reported not reading a book in any format in the past year.